-A market for the Holdco Common Stock may not continue, which would adversely affect the liquidity and price of our securities.
+A market for our securities may not continue, which would adversely affect the liquidity and price of our securities.

-The price of Holdco Common Stock has fluctuated and may continue to fluctuate significantly due to the market's reaction to the Transaction and general market and economic conditions.
-An active trading market for the Holdco Common Stock may never develop or, if developed, it may not be sustained.
-In addition, the price of the Holdco Common Stock can vary due to general economic conditions and forecasts, the Company's general business condition and the release of its financial reports.
-If the Holdco Common Stock is not listed on, or become delisted from, Nasdaq for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange, the liquidity and price of the Holdco Common Stock may be more limited than if it were quoted or listed on Nasdaq or another national securities exchange.
-You may be unable to sell your Holdco Common Stock unless a market can be established or sustained.
+The price of our common stock and warrants has fluctuated and may continue to fluctuate significantly due to the market's reaction to the Transaction and general market and economic conditions.
+An active trading market for our common stock and warrants may never develop or, if developed, it may not be sustained.
+In addition, the price of our common stock and warrants can vary due to general economic conditions and forecasts, our general business condition and the release of its financial reports.
+If its securities are not listed on, or become delisted from, Nasdaq for any reason, and are quoted on the OTC Bulletin Board, an inter-dealer automated quotation system for equity securities that is not a national securities exchange, the liquidity and price of its securities may be more limited than if it were quoted or listed on Nasdaq or another national securities exchange.
+You may be unable to sell your Company securities unless a market can be established or sustained.

-If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our market, or if they change their recommendations regarding Holdco Common Stock adversely, then the price and trading volume of the Holdco Common Stock could decline.
+If securities or industry analysts do not publish or cease publishing research or reports about us, our business, or our market, or if they change their recommendations regarding our securities adversely, then the price and trading volume of our common stock or warrants could decline.

-The trading market for the Holdco Common Stock will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market, or our competitors.
+The trading market for our common stock and warrants will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market, or our competitors.
 Securities and industry analysts do not currently, and may never, publish research on us.
-If no securities or industry analysts commence coverage of our company, Holdco Common Stock price and trading volume would likely be negatively impacted.
-If any of the analysts who may cover us change their recommendation regarding Holdco

-Common Stock adversely, or provide more favorable relative recommendations about the Company's competitors, the price of the Holdco Common Stock would likely decline.
-If any analyst who may cover us fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause the price or trading volume of Holdco Common Stock to decline.
+If no securities or industry analysts commence coverage of our company, our common stock and warrant price and trading volume would likely be negatively impacted.
+If any of the analysts who may cover us change their recommendation regarding our common stock and warrants adversely, or provide more favorable relative recommendations about the Company's competitors, the price of our common stock and warrants would likely decline.
+If any analyst who may cover us fail to regularly publish reports on us, we could lose visibility in the financial markets, which could cause the price or trading volume of common stock or warrants to decline.